ℹ️ Dynamic Logging

 import "sentio/console.sol"

 to the import section of the file.
-And then you can do any console log just as you can do with hardhat or foundry.
-As the follow picture shows, once the editing is done, click "Submit & Simulate".
+And then you can do any console logging just as you can do with hardhat or foundry.
+As the following picture shows, once the editing is done, click "Submit & Simulate".

-Success uploading will generate an compilation with ID.
+Successful uploading will generate a compilation with ID.

 Continue with "Open Simulator", all parameters especially the source override will be configured correctly.